3 Ways To Manage Hashimoto's Naturally, According To An Integrative Doctor

 Many of my patients are amazed by how much diet affects their well-being, especially when it comes to thyroid issues like Hashimoto's.

-Hashimoto's causes inflammation throughout your body, which may partially explain why some people with Hashimoto's get joint pain, headaches, and fluctuations in mood.
+Hashimoto's causes inflammation3 throughout your body, which may partially explain why some people with Hashimoto's get joint pain, headaches, and fluctuations in mood.

 An anti-inflammatory diet can be a huge help in managing Hashimoto's and reducing your symptoms.
 To make your diet more anti-inflammatory:

 - Avoid gluten and sugar.
-Gluten causes inflammation and gut issues in a lot of people, even if they don't have a full-on gluten allergy.
-Sugar is also inflammatory.
+Gluten causes inflammation and gut issues in a lot of people4, even if they don't have a full-on gluten allergy.
+Sugar is also inflammatory5.
 Try eliminating gluten, sugar, and refined carbs from your diet.

 - Eat lots of polyphenols.
 Polyphenols are a class of antioxidants that fight inflammation and protect your cells from oxidative stress.
 They're common in colorful fruits and vegetables, so add lots of both to your diet (just make sure the fruits are low in sugar).
 Good sources of polyphenols include blueberries, blackberries, raspberries, red cabbage, carrots, kale, chard, broccoli, and cauliflower.